-The portfolio managers of the Fund will receive a blend of fixed salary, discretionary bonus, and distributions from the Sub-Adviser to the extent the portfolio manager has equity ownership in the Sub-Adviser.
-They portfolio managers' compensation is not directly based on the performance or assets of the Fund.
-Each Portfolio Manager is also entitled to participate in the Sub-Adviser's 401(k) retirement plan which is offered to all employees of the Sub-Adviser.
+The Portfolio Managers of the Defender Fund will receive a blend of fixed salary, discretionary bonus, and distributions from the Sub-Adviser to the extent the portfolio manager has equity ownership in the Sub-Adviser.
+The Portfolio Managers' compensation is not directly based on the performance or assets of the Defender Fund.
+Each Portfolio Manager of the Defender Fund is also entitled to participate in the Sub-Adviser's 401(k) retirement plan which is offered to all employees of the Sub-Adviser.